Meet The Crew

 Shop & On-Site Assistant

-But while I’ve made a lot of things through the shop, I wasn’t officially working full time for Eco Woodworks until I graduated from the University of Washington in Spring of 2020.
+I started working full time for Eco Woodworks back when I graduated from the University of Washington in 2020.
 I really like being a part of the crew.
-It’s a lot of good experience that I hope to be able to utilize to one day open my own furniture shop.
+It’s a lot of good experience that I hope to be able to utilize to one day open my own business of flipping houses.
+There are unfortunately a lot of companies on the market that flip houses, do substandard work, and make a massive undeserved profit.
+So I’m really excited to one day take on this kind of work, and when I one day start on that path, Eco Woodworks will be the place I draw a lot of inspiration from in doing so!

 Outside of woodworking, I like to make art through photography & play video games.
-I grew up in Tumwater, but I’ve travelled as far as Germany & Canada.
+I grew up in Tumwater, but I’ve traveled as far as Germany & Canada.
 My fiance & I have two great cats, Evie & Casper.
-If she asks, I'd like to keep it that way.
-Dogs are a lot more work.

 It was through falling in love with Kollee & seeing him at work, that I eventually fell in love with woodworking itself.
 I am continually in awe watching those who have been doing this kind of work their whole lives.
-It is an art form, one which I am grateful to be able to support on the administrative side of things, & also take part of when they need extra hands in the shop or on site.
+It is an art form, one which I am grateful to be able to support on the administrative side of things.
 The opportunities Eco Woodworks provides for growth, development, compassion, & collaboration never seem to run dry, & for that I am grateful.

 Outside of work, I like to read, work in my garden, play on my switch, take photos, & make other forms of art.
 Kollee & I have two cats together, & with some convincing on my part, I am hoping to add a dog to our small family sometime soon.